-Jennifer Roush has served on the Committee on two separate occasions.
-In addition, she was an employee of the Birmingham Historical Museum for several years.
-She has a degree in interior design and historic preservation from the Savannah College of Art and Design.
+Jennifer Roush grew up in Birmingham, graduating from Seaholm High School and served on this Committee previously for five years.
+In addition, she was an employee of the Birmingham Historical Museum for ten years.
+She has a BFA degree in interior design and historic preservation from the Savanah College of Art and Design.